 The second characteristic we should want to have is the ability to accept people for who and how they are.
 This one is more difficult to master.
 I have come to realize that when I feel that someone is really weird, the mutual feeling probably exists in the mind of somebody else, about me.
 I'm trying really hard to not look at the shortcomings of others.
 I will admit that the natural man in me is hard to overcome.
 I believe that as I continue to try to master the principle of 'take someone as they are', I will become better for it.
 I will also learn many wonderful lessons from the different people around me.
 I have the desire to let people be who they are.
 That's a good start.

+These two things, alone, will allow me to come closer to the man I want to be.
 I am striving to watch closely those who do this very well.
 I hope that, one day, I will better master these Christ-like character traits.